Seattle Travel Guide › Seattle with Dogs

 A wine-themed luxury boutique hotel, close to shopping and restaurants, and so pet-friendly that they even have a front-desk dog.
 Decor is contemporary chic, guest rooms are named for local wineries.
 There’s a complimentary wine hour each evening, and a great in-house Italian restaurant.
-Hotel Vintage charges NO additional pet fee and will provide dog bed, treats, bowls, and maps to dog parks and a list of pet friendly bars and restaurants.
+Hotel Vintage charges NO additional pet fee and will provide a dog bed, treats, bowls, and maps to dog parks and a list of pet-friendly bars and restaurants.

 Hotel phone: (206) 624-8000